Movement : Automatic IWC Cal. 79320

 Points of Mention

-This watch is sold with its original IWC presentation box and original IWC paperwork, the watch was purchased in December 2014.
-The watch is fitted on a 21mm black leather strap with a signed buckle.
-The watch is in worn condition but is overall in great condition, as you can see from the photographs.
-The watch comes with our 12-Months Warranty.
+This watch is sold with its original IWC box but without its IWC paperwork.
+The watch comes paired on a 20mm strap with a signed IWC deployment buckle.
+The watch is from Circa.
+2000s and is sold in unpolished and worn condition as you can see from the photographs, a full case and clasp refurb can be provided at an additional cost on request.
+The watch comes with our 12-Months NON-Waterproof Warranty.

-Here we have a 2014 IWC Pilot's Chronograph IW377701 with a 43mm satin brushed stainless steel case with a soft-iron inner case that protects the watch from magnetic fields, a subtle curve of the case leads to flowing chamfer-edged tapered lugs, and a lug-to-lug length of 53mm and a case thickness of 15mm gives the watch an impressive wrist presence.
-Down the right side, we have the polished chronograph pushers and in the centre a screw-down signed crown, the chamfer-edges smooth bezel holds a convex sapphire crystal AR coated on both sides.
-A matte black dial has an outer minute track with Arabic numeral and baton indexes coated in Super-LumiNova C1 luminance marking the hours, large Arabic numerals lay just underneath again coated in Super-LumiNova C1 luminance with the triangle and pips at 12 o’clock a characteristic seen on many pilot timepieces.
-At 3 o’clock a day/date window.
-The chronograph consists of a 30-minute register at 12 o’clock, a 12-hour register at 6 o’clock and finally, a continuous seconds register with a red hand at 9 o’clock, each register has a concentric circular pattern.
-Elegant sword hands coated in luminance complemented with a tapered chronograph hand, at 9 o’clock we have the IWC motif completing this military-inspired chronograph.
-On the reverse, a screw-down case back deeply engraved with “FLIEGERUHR”, inside an automatic IWC Cal.
-79320, 31 jewels, 28,800 beats per hour, based on the ETA 7750 movement and modified by IWC to their specifications.
-The watch is fitted on a 21mm black leather strap with a signed buckle and the watch also comes with its IWC presentation box and papers.
+Here we have a 2000s IWC Pilot Spitfire Chronograph IW370613, first introduced in 2004 and remained in production until 2006.
+The 39mm brushed stainless steel case has a subtle curve of the case that leads to a lug-to-lug length of 47.5mm and a case thickness of 14.5mm giving the watch an impressive wrist presence.
+Down the right side, we have the chronograph pushers and in the centre, a screw-down signed crown, the smooth brushed and polished bezel holds a sapphire crystal AR coated on both sides, secured to be resistant to drops in air pressure.
+The black sector-style dial has an outer minute chapter ring with large applied polished Arabic numerals marking the hours and a triangle at noon, a characteristic seen on many pilot timepieces, at 3 o’clock a day/date window.
+The chronograph consists of a 30-minute register at 12 o’clock, a 12-hour register at 6 o’clock and finally, a continuous seconds register at 9 o’clock, each register is recessed adding depth and dimension to the dial.
+Elegant sword hands coated in luminance are complemented with a tapered chronograph hand, at 3 o’clock we have the IWC motif completing this military-inspired chronograph.
+On the reverse a screw-down case back with the “IWC” engraved in the centre, inside an automatic IWC Cal.
+79320, 31 jewels, 28,800 beats per hour.
+This movement is based on the ETA 7750 and built to IWC specifications.
+The watch comes paired on a 20mm strap with a signed IWC deployment buckle and the watch also comes with its IWC presentation box.

-In 1867 Florentine applied for a European passport with the dream of creating watches using the American system of Watchmaking.
-This system was taken from the Federal Armories at Springfield and Harpers Ferry.
-Where armaments needed high-precision interchangeable parts.
-This was perfect to use in watchmaking and Florentine was a pioneer in introducing it to the Swiss.
-In 1868 Florentine and Charles Kidder ended up in Schaffhausen Switzerland.
-Originally called the company F. A Jones & Co which was later changed to IWC International Watch Company.
-In 1876 Florentine returned to the USA where he retired and sadly passed away in 1916.
-The spirit which he spent a lifetime perfecting carries on today in the modern IWC watches.
+Florentine Aristo Jones founded IWC in 1868, in 1867 he applied for a European passport with the ambition to create watches using the American system of Watchmaking.
+This system was derived from the Federal Armories at Springfield and Harpers Ferry, where high-precision interchangeable parts were needed for armaments, this was perfect to use in watchmaking and Florentine was a pioneer in introducing it to the Swiss.
+In 1868 Florentine and Charles Kidder ended up in Schaffhausen Switzerland, originally called the company F. A Jones & Co which was later changed to IWC International Watch Company.
+Florentine returned to the USA in 1876 where he retired and sadly passed away in 1916, his spirit carries on today in the modern IWC watches.
+Since 2000 they have been part of the Richmont Group.